 Recommended by: Roshni, The Wanderlust Within

 Castleton is also home to the 11th-century ruins of Peveril Castle, one of England’s first Norman fortresses.
 Castleton village is particularly known for its show caves.
-There are three in close proximity that are rated some of the best in the country.
+There are three in close proximity which are rated some of the best in the country.
 A visit to Castleton isn’t complete without visiting the quaint village centre and enjoying a traditional afternoon tea at one of the tea rooms.

 Bakewell